LeToNode/Play2.0-CN-doc/Status.md

 ### IDE integration

 Currently there is no simple way to integrate your Play 2.0 project in your favorite IDE - you must configure it yourself (or install an sbt plugin like [[sbt-idea | https://github.com/mpeltonen/sbt-idea]]).
-But we will add the so cool 'eclipsify', 'netbeansify' and 'idealize' tasks to the Play console.
+But we will be adding the cool 'eclipsify', 'netbeansify' and 'idealize' tasks to the Play console.

 ### WAR support

 We also plan to add WAR deployment support via Servlet 3.0.

-### And of course, everything that make a great release
+### And of course, everything that makes a great release

 … including more validators, binders, better documentation, tutorials and awesome sample applications.